-10
+Infectious disease as a driver of declines and extinctions

+Hamish McCallum*

+Centre for Planetary Health and Food Security, Griffith University, Southport, Queensland, Australia

+Johannes Foufopoulos

+School for Environment and Sustainability, University of Michigan, Ann Arbor, USA.

+Laura F Grogan

+Centre for Planetary Health and Food Security, Griffith University, Southport, Queensland Australia

+*H.McCallum@griffith.edu.au

+Word count (main text) 4199

+Impact Statement

+Infectious disease is increasingly recognised as a major driver of species declines and extinctions.
+Anthropogenic impacts are likely to lead to an increase in such threats in the future.
+However, the impact of infectious disease is often cryptic and difficult to recognise, particularly when it acts together with other stressors or when a novel agent is involved.
+This review is intended to help ecologists recognise disease threats.
+It also outlines a range of strategies to manage disease threats in declining species.

+Abstract

+Infectious disease is an important driver of extinctions and population declines.
+With a few exceptions, such as the fungal disease chytridiomycosis in frogs, disease is probably underestimated as a cause of both local and global extinction because it often co-occurs with other more overt drivers of extinction and its signs can be easily overlooked.
+Here, we discuss issues around attributing extinction to infectious disease and we overview key underlying factors.
+We then examine the extent to which anthropogenic influences such as climate change, habitat destruction and exotic species introductions are likely to lead to increased extinction risk in association with infectious disease.
+Finally, we discuss strategies to mitigate the threat of extinction due to infectious disease.

+Keywords

+Anthropogenic impacts; Wildlife disease, pathogen transmission, infection, declines, extinction

 Introduction

 Extinction is a natural and inevitable process (Lawton and May 1995).
 However, the current rate of extinction is several orders of magnitude greater than has occurred through evolutionary time and there is little doubt that extinction rates will increase still further in the near future (De Vos et al. 2015).
 Diamond (1984) listed the “evil quartet” of threatening processes as habitat destruction, overkill, introduction of exotic species and secondary extinctions.
 Most modern conservation biologists would add climate change to this list.
 Infectious disease is often not explicitly listed, although it may be associated with each of these, as we will discuss below, and is frequently subsumed as a special case of introduction of exotic species.

 Disease can be defined as “an impairment that interferes with… the performance of normal function” (Wobeser 2007) and is not necessarily caused by an infectious agent.
 However, here we restrict our attention to infectious diseases – those caused by a biological agent transmitted from one individual to another, either directly, or possibly via other species or via infective stages in the abiotic environment.
+In addition to viruses and bacteria, infectious biological agents may include fungi, protozoa, metazoan parasites, transmissible cell lines and prions (see Box 1: glossary).
 Due to space constraints, we also focus primarily on diseases that can cause direct additive mortality of vertebrate hosts.